katerindelahoz/Inference-of-unate-Boolean-functions/README.md

 # Inference of Unate Boolean Functions

-This repository contains the implementation of the algorithms and experimental framework presented in the article:
+This repository contains the implementation of the algorithms and experimental section presented in the article:

 **“An Exploratory Approach to Compatibility and Inference of Unate Functions.”**

-The project provides a computational framework for exploring compatibility conditions in Boolean networks under unateness constraints, including the construction of discrepancy vectors, coverage vectors, and algorithmic exploration of admissible unate functions.
+The project provides a computational framework for exploring a set of Boolean observations and deciding whether there exists a unate Boolean function that is compatible with the observations.

 ---